 In a $400-$500 budget, you’ll have a PC that will run most of the eSports games but you can’t expect it to run the AAA titles like God Of War, Far cry, Cyberpunk 2077, etc. Whereas, the old titles are supported by this build and can run smoothly here in low settings.
 However, you also need to understand that building an entry-level gaming desktop also limits the number of oldest graphics-intensive games that you can play on this rig.

 It can be a better PC for you if you can resist your gaming cravings anyway.
-However, I’ll strongly recommend holding your horses and waiting for a little more money to come in and then build a better gaming PC that will give you much better performance than this one.
+However, I’ll strongly recommend holding your horses and waiting for a little more money to come in, and then I suggest proceeding to build a better gaming PC that will give you a much better performance than this one.

 Mid-Level Gaming PC Build